 Our progress is interrupted by what seems like a parade of Iguar.
 There’s too many to fight, so Ren hustles us into a squat building.
 Unfortunately, every time we try to leave, more Iguar come bustling along, forcing us to duck back inside.
 After our fourth attempt, the last rind of sunlight arcs below the skyline.

 I try to keep from grinding my teeth together.
 “Ren, if we don’t leave soon, then—”

 “Thank you,” he hisses, “for stating the obvious.
-Yes, I’m well aware—if we don’t move soon, we’ll be torn to shreds by Dark Moon Iguars.”
+Yes, I’m well aware—if we don’t move soon, we’ll be torn apart by Dark Moon Iguar.”

 My cheeks flush red.
 “Sorry.
 I wasn’t trying to—”

 “Easy, Jon.”
 Gyrax lays a hand on my shoulder.
 “We still have an hour of daylight.
-Keep in mind we have a single shot at this.
-We need to be careful.”
+Remember: we need to be careful.”

 “What?”
 I ask incredulously.
 I can’t believe he’s actually smiling.

 “Opportunities.”
-His eyes flick up as Ren beckons with a curl of his hand.
+His eyes flick up as Ren signals with a curl of his hand.
 “Come.”
 He pats me twice.
-“Let us see what fate has in store for us.”
+“Let us see what fate has in store.”

 He walks out the door and I follow behind.